 If English is not my native language, may I enroll in Outreach College?

 If English is not your native language and you have never attended a regular term (fall or spring) at the University of Hawai'i at Mānoa, we evaluate your English skills before you enroll.
+All standardized tests must have been taken within the past two years.
 Please send a document to Outreach College Student Services that verifies one of the following:

 - You have taken the UHM English Language Institute placement examination indicating that you qualified for enrollment;